tusharbhutt/Endless-Nodes/README.md

 ### Image Analysis Nodes

-You can use these two node to see how novel or complex your images are.
+You can use these two nodes to see how novel or complex your images are.

 ![noveltyscore](./img/novelty.png)

-The Novelty Score node match your image against one or more reference images and computes how different your image is.
+The Novelty Score node matches your image against one or more reference images and computes how different your image is.
 The higher the score, the more novel your image is.
-The calculates CLIP embeddings for the input image and compares them to a list of reference embeddings using cosine similarity.
-You can compare it to another image, but it's more fun to compare to a range of them.
+The node calculates CLIP embeddings for the input image and compares them to a list of reference embeddings using cosine similarity.
+You can compare it to one other image, but it's more fun to compare to a range of them.

 ![complexitycore](./img/complexity.png)

-Similarly, the Complexity Score node indicate how complex an image is, with more complex images scoring higher.
+Similarly, the Complexity Score node indicates how complex an image is, with more complex images scoring higher.
 This is based on edge detection and other variances found in the image.
 The node converts the image to grayscale, applies `FIND_EDGES` from `PIL`, and calculates what percent of pixels are above a threshold.

 ### Randomizer Nodes